Get in Touch with Nature in Fukuoka with These Great Autumn Leaf Viewing Spots

 Fujie’s Gyorakuen, a nationally designated scenic garden, offers a beautiful scenery created by the contrast between the green moss-covered rocks and the red autumn leaves.

 Wax Tree Road of Yanagisakasone

-The wax tree road of Yanagisakasone in Kurume-shi is a popular autumn-leaf viewing spot which features a 1.1 km long avenue of approximately 200 wax trees.
-Designated as a natural monument by the Fukuoka prefecture, it is one of the must-see autumn-leaf viewing spots.
+The wax tree road of Yanagisakasone in Kurume is a popular autumn-leaf viewing spot, and features a 1.1 km long avenue of approximately 200 wax trees.
+Designated as a natural monument by Fukuoka Prefecture, it is one of the must-see autumn-leaf viewing spots.
 The best time for autumn-leaf viewing is at the end of November.

 Kamado Jinja Shrine

 The Kamado Jinja shrine is located on Mount Homanzan, which people have been worshipping as a mountain where gods reside.
 The autumn leaves are concentrated around the steps leading to the shrine, and the color gradation is very beautiful.
 The best autumn-leaf viewing season is in mid-November.

 The Akizuki Castle ruins area in Asakura-shi is a castle town referred to as “small Kyoto in Chikuzen”.
 There are approximately 20 maple trees around the black gate, and they create a beautiful contrast with the gate on the background when they change color in autumn.
 This is a very popular shooting spot for photographers.
 The best autumn-leaf viewing season is in late November.

 The Kiyomizu-dera Honbo Garden in Miyama-shi is a nationally designated scenic site.
 The garden offers different landscapes from one season to another, including the beautiful Japanese maple trees in fall.
 The best time for autumn-leaf viewing is from the end of November to the beginning of December.